B0neShAd0w/Hacktoria/The Butcher.md

 ### Process:
 Reading through the mission briefing it mentions a file named "password", let's download the file and have a look at what we are dealing with.

-The beginning of the code looks like it is a file signature!, we can confirm this a number of ways, just have a look at <a href="https://en.wikipedia.org/wiki/List_of_file_signatures">List of file signatures - Wikipedia</a> for `49 44 33` or copy into <a href="https://gchq.github.io/CyberChef/">CyberChef</a> and from the Operation menu select `Detect File Type`
+The beginning of the code looks like it is a file signature!, we can confirm this a number of ways, just have a look at <a href="https://en.wikipedia.org/wiki/List_of_file_signatures">List of file signatures - Wikipedia</a> for `49 44 33` or copy into <a href="https://gchq.github.io/CyberChef/">CyberChef</a> and from the Operations menu search for `Detect File Type`

-Let's copy the the HEX code over to CyberChef
+Under Output click `Save output to file`, then at the `Please enter a filename:` dialog change the extension from`.dat` to `.mp3` and click OK

 Extract the `flagfile-the-butcher.zip` with the password from the information gained above to get your contract card.